metachris/website/content/posts/2025-11-25-ai-sandbox-lima-vm.md

 ---

-## Personal Context
+## Personal context

 I've been having quite a bit of fun with AI assisted coding recently.

-I use it for a wide range of things, including discussing architecture, design choices, learning about new tools and libraries I wasn't previously aware of, to quickly cranking out dirty prototypes.
+I use LLMs for a wide range of things, including discussing architecture, design choices, learning about new tools and libraries I wasn't previously aware of, to reviewing PRs and quickly cranking out dirty prototypes.

-Especially for hobby projects that are not meant to ever go into production, I'm playing with AI tools fast and loose, producing results quickly and not getting slowed down by annoying things such as reading code before running it 🤣.
+Especially for hobby projects that are not meant to ever go into production, I enjoy playing with AI tools fast and loose, producing results quickly and not getting slowed down by annoying things such as reading code before running it 🤣.

 And yeah... that's obviously unsafe, unless it's all contained in a sandbox!

 You should never run potentially dangerous, experimental code on your main machine, since it could steal your passwords, API keys, environment variables, private keys, access to your communication tools, install services, and do all sorts of other nefarious things.

-I've learned to isolate all my devtools in a VM, and wanted to put together a guide that shows how to do this.
-Hope it'll be useful to you, too!
+Nowadays I isolate all my devtools in VMs, and thought it might be useful to others if I put together a guide to shows how to do it.
+Well, here it is, and I hope it'll be useful to you, too!

 You'll want to run the entire development environment, including the AI tool itself, inside a sandbox.
 This way it's safe to install dependencies and to execute code, and unlocks other fun features like snapshots before running sketchy code, and reverting if something goes wrong.